-i.
-The aggregate compensation of the managers is the compensation of members of senior management who are not executive directors of Prisa.
+i) The aggregate compensation of the Managers is the compensation of members of senior management who are not executive directors of Prisa and have a labour or mercantile relationship with Prisa.
 As of December 31, 2021, the managers were the following: the Secretary to the Board of Directors (Mr Pablo Jiménez de Parga, who joined the Company in July 2021), the CFO (Mr David Mesonero, who also joined the Company in July 2021), the Chief of Communication and Institutional Relations (Mr Jorge Rivera) and the Prisa's Director of Internal Audits (Ms Virginia Fernández).

-Until June 2021 members of senior management were the members of the now extinct Management Committee and those who were generally in attendance at its meetings who were not executive directors of Prisa and had an employment or mercantile relationship with Prisa and other companies in the Group, and the Internal Audit Manager of Prisa.
-Consequently, the overall remuneration of the Senior Management includes that of Mr Xavier Pujol, Mr Guillermo de Juanes, Mr Augusto Delkader, Mr Miguel Angel Cayuela, Mr Pedro García-Guillén and Mr Alejandro Martínez Peón, until they respectively ceased as General Secretary and Secretary to the Board of Directors, CFO, Director Editorial, CEO of Santillana, CEO of Prisa Radio and CEO of Prisa Noticias.
-Likewise, included is the remuneration of the previous members and assistants of the Management Committee, Mr. Jorge Bujía (Director of Risk Control and Management Control) and Ms. Marta Bretos (Director of HR and Talent Management), until June 30, 2021.
+Until June 2021 members of Senior Management were the members of the now extinct Management Committee and those who were generally in attendance at its meetings who were not executive directors of Prisa and had an employment or mercantile relationship with Prisa and other companies in the Group, and the Internal Audit Manager of Prisa.
+Consequently, the overall remuneration of the Senior Management includes that of Mr Xavier Pujol, Mr Guillermo de Juanes and Mr Augusto Delkader, until they respectively ceased as General Secretary and Secretary to the Board of Directors, CFO and Director Editorial.
+Likewise, it's included the remuneration of the previous members and assistants of the Management Committee, Mr. Jorge Bujía (Director of Risk Control and Management Control) and Ms. Marta Bretos (Director of HR and Talent Management), until June 30, 2021.

-- ii.
-Mr. Jiménez de Parga has entered into a contract with the company for the provision of professional services in which his compensation for those services consists exclusively of a fixed monthly amount. - iii.
-Remuneration of senior management includes, inter alia:
+ii) Mr. Jiménez de Parga has entered into a contract with the Company for the provision of professional services in which his compensation for those services consists exclusively of a fixed monthly amount.

-- Annual variable compensation (bonus): reflection of the amount corresponding to theoretical annual variable compensation of the executives if 2021 management objectives are achieved.
-However, since this compensation is subject to achievement of the management objectives at the end of the year 2021, the accounting figure in no way constitutes acknowledgment that that variable compensation has accrued, which will occur, if at all, once the year is closed and the 2021 annual accounts of the Group are prepared, based on the level of achievement of the established objectives. - o Regularization of 2020 bonus paid in 2021, taking into account that: i) in April 2020 the Directors voluntarily waived, in relation to the 2020 financial year, the part of the annual variable remuneration that refers to quantitative objectives and ii) in January 2021 Mr. Pujol also waived the part of the annual variable remuneration corresponding to qualitative objectives. - o In 2021, an expense of EUR 744 thousand was recorded for the "Incentive Plan 2018-2020", in relation to the Managers (see note 22). - o In the 2021 an expense amounting to EUR 6,671 thousand has been recorded as a consequence of the termination of the contractual relationship (indemnities and compensation for non-competition agreement) of 6 of the managers mentioned above.
+- iii) Remuneration of senior management includes, inter alia: - o Annual variable compensation (bonus): reflection of the amount corresponding to theoretical annual variable compensation of the executives if 2021 management objectives are achieved.
+However, since this compensation is subject to achievement of the management objectives at the end of the year 2021, the accounting figure in no way constitutes acknowledgment that that variable compensation has accrued, which will occur, if at all, once the year is closed and the 2021 annual accounts of the Group are prepared, based on the level of achievement of the established objectives. - o Regularization of 2020 bonus paid in 2021, taking into account that: i) in April 2020 the Directors voluntarily waived, in relation to the 2020 financial year, the part of the annual variable remuneration that refers to quantitative objectives and ii) in January 2021 Mr. Pujol also waived the part of the annual variable remuneration corresponding to qualitative objectives. - o In 2021, an expense of EUR 289 thousand was recorded for the "Incentive Plan 2018-2020", in relation to the Managers. - o In the 2021 an expense amounting to EUR 2,219 thousand has been recorded as a consequence of the termination of the contractual relationship (indemnities and compensation for non-competition agreement) of 3 of the Managers mentioned above.